 HNAP Payer is for payer-owned electronic health networks and expands on the core HNAP accreditation criteria to assure all clearinghouse functions and organizational standards are world-class.
 Payer-specific and expanded criteria regarding security against intrusion and protection of confidential PHI are also included.

 HNAP Medical Biller accredits companies that handle sensitive data as part of their coding, billing and other services on behalf of provider organizations including physician practices and hospitals, as well as health systems, labs and other types of healthcare organizations.
-The program is jointly offered by the Healthcare Billing & Management Association (HBMA).
-HBMA members who are first-time applicants to HNAP Medical Biller are eligible for a discounted application.

 Here’s what a couple HNAP-accredited organizations recently said about the program: